 Keep it real, eat the peel!

 Summer’s just too good to waste on a few measly months.
-Share the sweet taste of the season anytime with the RIND-kind of melon that’ll have your mouth watering.
-Our warm-weather superfruit shines in all its cotton-candy-flavored glory but brings a harvest full of healthy benefits too.
-That bounty begins with micronutrients that include vitamin C, potassium, magnesium, and fiber.
+Share the sweet taste of summertime year round with our one-in-a-melon fruits.
+Our warm-weather watermelon shines in all its cotton-candy-flavored glory but brings a harvest full of healthy benefits too.
+That bounty begins with micronutrients that include vitamin C, potassium, magnesium and fiber.
 But these tasty triangles are also packed with watermelon’s unsung amino-acid star: citrulline.
-It's linked to boosting athletic and mental performance, immunity—even libido.
-Enjoy all the passion provided by everything that nature’s packed in!
+It's linked to boosting athletic and mental performance, immunity—even libido--just saying ;)

 Heart healthy power in a heart shaped package, strawberries are packed with vitamins, fiber, and particularly high levels of antioxidants known as polyphenols.
 Native to the rose family of plants, strawberries are among the top 20 fruits in antioxidant capacity and an excellent source of manganese, Vitamin K, folate and potassium.
 Just one serving -- about eight strawberries -- provides more vitamin C than an orange.
 Our USA-grown, non GMO certified strawberries are picked at peak ripeness, thinly sliced and gently air dried resulting in a bright, flavorful burst of summer in every bite.